william-gar/pi-videogame/README.md

 [![Sequelize Badge](https://img.shields.io/badge/-Sequelize-444444?style=for-the-badge&labelColor=222222&logo=sequelize&logoColor=ffffff)](#)
 [![PostgreSQL Badge](https://img.shields.io/badge/-Postgresql-32658E?style=for-the-badge&labelColor=222222&logo=postgresql&logoColor=ffffff)](#)

+---

-## Base de datos
+## Database

-El modelo de la base de datos tiene las siguientes entidades:
+The database model has the following entities:

-- [ ] Videojuego con las siguientes propiedades:
+- [ ] Video game with the following properties:
   - ID: UUIDV4
-  - Nombre
+  - Name
-  - Descripción
+  - Description
-  - Fecha de lanzamiento
+  - Released
   - Rating
-  - Plataformas
+  - Platforms
-- [ ] Generos con las siguientes propiedades:
+- [ ] Genres with the following properties:
   - ID
-  - Nombre
+  - Name
-- [ ] Plataformas con las siguientes propiedades:
+- [ ] Platforms with the following properties:
   - ID
-  - Nombre
+  - Name

-La relación entre ambas entidades es de muchos a muchos ya que un videojuego puede pertenecer a varios géneros en simultaneo y, a su vez, un género puede contener múltiples videojuegos distintos.
-Un ejemplo sería el juego `Counter Strike` pertenece a los géneros Shooter y Action al mismo tiempo.
-Pero a su vez existen otros videojuegos considerados como Shooter o como Action.
+The relationship between both entities is many-to-many since a video game can belong to several genres simultaneously and, in turn, a genre can contain multiple different video games.
+An example would be the game `Counter Strike` belongs to the Shooter and Action genres at the same time.
+But at the same time there are other video games considered as Shooter or as Action.

 ---